 - Etiquette Dinner – During a multi-course dinner, a professional corporate etiquette consultant, reviews table etiquette and provides tips on appropriate topics for conversation and on “working a crowd” at business receptions.

 - Developing Your Individual Job Search – Information session on ways to reset job search criteria to expand opportunities and research potential employers.

 - CIA Information Session – Information session with the CIA’s National Clandestine Service.

 - IP Job Fair Information Session – Information session for current 1L and 2L students interested in interviewing for intellectual property positions through Loyola’s Patent Law Interview Program in Chicago.

 - Judicial Clerkship Nuts & Bolts for 2Ls – Information session on what to expect in the process and how to prepare.

-Throughout the months of September and October, the Career Services Office presents entertaining and informative programs about the legal profession during 1L Academy.
-Upon completion of 1L Academy in mid-October, Jump Start Week, which offers 1Ls more ways to “jump start” their legal careers, begins.
-On October 15, per NALP guidelines, 1L students can begin receiving individual career counseling from the Career Services Office.
-All 1Ls are encouraged to work on their resumes with career advisors between October 15th and Thanksgiving break and to use the winter break to conduct informational interviews, research employers, and apply for summer jobs.
+Throughout the months of September and October, the Career Development Office presents required 1L programming about the legal profession during Career Development 101.
+Upon completion of Career Development 101 in mid-October, Jump Start Week, which offers 1Ls more ways to “jump start” their legal careers, begins.
+All 1Ls are encouraged to work on their resumes with career advisors between October and Thanksgiving break and to use the winter break to conduct informational interviews, research employers, and apply for summer jobs.

-- Oh, the Legal Places You Could Go! – A group of local practitioners representing various sectors of employers discuss features of their work.
+- Oh, the Legal Places You Will Go! – A group of local practitioners representing various sectors of employers discuss features of their work.